Nio1023/rgbaster-plus/README.md

 #### `scale`

-In order to achieve greater speed, you can have `rgbaster` scale down the image we use internally prior to analysis, thus decreasing accuracy.
+In order to achieve greater speed, you can have `rgbaster-plus` scale down the image we use internally prior to analysis, thus decreasing accuracy.

 ```js
 const result = await analyze("/image.png", { scale: 0.6 });